Builders-Rockstars-Spring-2024-Team/ImageGeneration/README.md

 curl -X POST -F "image=@images/office.png" "https://$MODAL_PROFILE--comfycustomapi-api-dev.modal.run/image_to_video" --output images/image_to_video_output.webp
 ```

+Warning: This endpoint fails the first time it runs, due to an error with CUDA in the ComfyUI container, that I haven't fixed.

 ## Deploy your own ComfyUI workflows to the Api

 Step 1: Export them from ComfyUI: